CERES-RUB/academic-skills/05_Citation.md

 -   Direct follow-up quote:
     Talal Asad argues "that there cannot be a universal definition of religion \[...\] because that definition is itself the historical product of discursive processes."[^3]

 The bibliography lists all cited literature.
 Conversely, no literature should be included that is not used in the text.
 It thus serves as a clear summary of all literature cited.
 The bibliography must be formatted consistently.
 The exact presentation also depends on the citation method used.
-The bibliography is always sorted alphabetically according to the surnames of the authors.
+The bibliography is always sorted alphabetically according to the last names of the authors.

 After the footnote citation method, the titles are given in the bibliography in exactly the same way as the first, complete details in the text.
 Only the name of the (first) author is preceded by the surname due to the sorting.